24 Different Types of Bees in Michigan

 21. Orange-Legged Furrow Bee

-The Orange-Legged Furrow Bee (Halictus rubicundus) is a species of bee native to Michigan.
+The Orange-Legged Furrow Bee (Halictus rubicundus) is a bee native to Michigan.
 This bee is about 8 to 10 mm long and has black and orange coloring on its abdomen and legs.

-It gets its name from the reddish-orange furrow on its face, which distinguishes it from other bee species.
+It gets its name from the reddish-orange furrow on its face, distinguishing it from other bee species.

 The Orange-Legged Furrow Bee is an important pollinator in Michigan, as it feeds on flowers such as wild strawberries, cow vetch, and yellow corydalis.